On the Schr\"odinger equations with isotropic and anisotropic fourth-order dispersion: Vanishing dispersion limit

-This section is devoted to the analysis of the vanishing dispersion limits.
-First, we study the convergence in weak-$L^p$ spaces, as well as, in the finite energy $H^2(\mathbb{R}^n)$ space, as $\epsilon\rightarrow 0,$ of the solutions of the Cauchy problem
+This section is devoted to the analysis of the solutions of (\ref{FoSch}) as the second order dispersion vanishes.
+More exactly, we study the convergence, $\epsilon\rightarrow 0,$ of the solutions of the Cauchy problem

 to the solutions of